A Guide for Different House Paint Finishes

 Eggshell is 10 to 25 percent gloss and has a slight sheen.
 Satin is 25 to 35 percent gloss.
 It retains its pearl-like sheen when dry to reflect some light.

 Semi-gloss is 35 to 70 percent gloss and reflects a lot of light.
 High-gloss is anything from 70 percent gloss and up.
 This finish provides a bright sheen when dry, reflecting the most light.

 The most popular finishes for interior painting are satin and matte.
 Read on to find out the pros and cons of both, as well as which rooms each is more suitable for.

 Here are some factors to consider when deciding which rooms to paint with a matte finish.

-A big advantage of a matte finish is that it covers imperfections in the surface of your walls.
-If your home has pitted, cracked or rough walls, matte paint can help to disguise these problems.
+A big advantage of a matte finish is that it covers imperfections on the surface of your walls.
+If your home has pitted, cracked, or rough walls, matte paint can help to disguise these problems.

 Matte paint also covers imperfections in paint application.
 This makes it easier for non-professionals to use.

 It’s also easy to apply touch-ups with matte paint.
 So, if your wall does get marked, covering it up won’t be a problem.

 In general, matte paint holds dirt and can be difficult to clean.
 This is because cleaning can actually remove the paint finish.